Azure-Samples/cognitive-services-speech-sdk/quickstart/java/jre/text-to-speech/README.md

 > The Speech SDK for the JRE currently supports the Windows x64 platform, macOS x64 (10.14 or later), macOS M1 arm64 (11.0 or later), and [specific Linux distributions and target architectures](https://docs.microsoft.com/azure/cognitive-services/speech-service/speech-sdk?tabs=linux).

 ## Prerequisites

-* A subscription key for the Speech service.
-See [Try the speech service for free](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started).
+  * A subscription key and region for the Speech service [Create one for free](https://azure.microsoft.com/en-us/free/cognitive-services/)
+  * [Create a Speech resource](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices) in the Azure portal.
+  * Get the resource key and region.
+After your Speech resource is deployed, select Go to resource to view and manage keys. or  more information about Cognitive Services resources, see [Get the keys for your resource](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account?tabs=multiservice%2Cwindows#get-the-keys-for-your-resource)
 * A PC (Windows x64 or a supported Linux distribution) or Mac (macOS 10.14 or later) capable to run Eclipse,[<sup>[1]</sup>](#footnote1) with a working speaker.
 * Java 8 or 11 JRE/JDK.
 * Version 4.8 of [Eclipse](https://www.eclipse.org), 64-bit.[<sup>[1]</sup>](#footnote1)